inkle/ink/Documentation/ink_JSON_runtime_format.md

 * `"/ev"` - End logical evaluation mode.
 Future objects will be appended to the output stream rather than to the evaluation stack.
 * `"out"` - The topmost object on the evaluation stack is popped and appended to the output stream (main story output).
 * `"pop"` - Pops a value from the evaluation stack, *without* appending to the output stream.
+* `"->->"` and `"~ret"` pop the callstack - used for returning from a tunnel or function respectively.
+They are specified independently for error checking, since the callstack is aware of whether each element was pushed as a tunnel or function in the first place.
 * `"du"` - Duplicate the topmost object on the evaluation stack.
 Useful since some commands consume objects on the evaluation stack.
 * `"str"` - Begin string evaluation mode.
 Adds a marker to the output stream, and goes into content mode (from evaluation mode).
 Must have already been in evaluation mode when this is encounted.
 See below for explanation.
 * `"/str"` - End string evaluation mode.
 All content after the previous Begin marker is concatenated together, removed from the output stream, and appended as a string literal to the evaluation stack.
 Re-enters evaluation mode immediately afterwards.